akshajdevkv/search-transcript/README.md

-# youtube-transcripted
+# search-transcript
-A search engine for finding the Transcript of Videos from Youtube's Educational channels
+A search engine for finding the Transcripts of Videos from Youtube's Educational channels